-42. The overseas territories biodiversity strategy of the United Kingdom has been devised as a key tool to enable the United Kingdom and overseas territorial Governments to meet the relevant international obligations for the conservation and sustainable use of biodiversity.
+44. The overseas territories biodiversity strategy of the United Kingdom has been devised as a key tool to enable the United Kingdom and overseas territorial governments to meet the relevant international obligations for the conservation and sustainable use of biodiversity.
 In April 2014, a report was published about ongoing and planned activities that are supported by the Department for Environment, Food and Rural Affairs, the Foreign and Commonwealth Office and the Department for International Development of the Government of the United Kingdom, as well as its statutory adviser, the Joint Nature Conservation Committee, in each of the areas under the strategy.
 It was noted that the Government of the United Kingdom had awarded £249,946 through the Darwin Initiative to develop a sustainable marine and fisheries management plan for Pitcairn.
-The project, led by the University of Dundee, will produce a fully operational fisheries and marine management plan that is ecosystem-based and sustainable, which is crucial to providing a secure future for the community and protecting the unique marine biodiversity of Pitcairn.
-According to the administering Power, this project was near completion as of December 2016.
+The project, led by the University of Dundee, will produce a fully operational fisheries and marine management plan that is ecosystembased and sustainable, which is crucial to providing a secure future for the community and protecting the unique marine biodiversity of Pitcairn.
+According to the administering Power, draft marine conservation regulations were being prepared as of December 2017.
+Internal discussions towards establishing a fisheries management plan were also under way.

-43. The uninhabited island of Henderson, designated a World Heritage Site by the United Nations Educational, Scientific and Cultural Organization in 1988, is the largest of the group and the richest in natural resources of the three satellite islands.
+45. The uninhabited island of Henderson, designated a World Heritage Site by the United Nations Educational, Scientific and Cultural Organization in 1988, is the largest of the group and the richest in natural resources of the three satellite islands.
 Environmentalists visit Henderson from time to time, given that it is known for its endemic species of birds and plants in a near-pristine system.
 In 2011, a non-governmental organization led a project to eradicate rats, which were threatening the bird population.
 However, the project, to which the Government of the United Kingdom contributed more than £400,000, was unsuccessful and rats remain on the island.
 The Government of the United Kingdom and the relevant stakeholders are investigating.
-On 12 September 2016, a report of the monitoring expedition conducted in 2015 by the Royal Society for the Protection of Birds to assess the situation was published.
-According to the report, while the reason for the unsuccessful eradication is unknown, the expedition identified a number of issues that need to be resolved before another eradication attempt is conducted.
+The Royal Society for the Protection of Birds conducted a monitoring expedition in 2015 to assess the situation, and its report was published on 12 September 2016.
+According to the report, while the reason for the unsuccessful eradication is still unknown, the expedition did identify a number of issues that need to be resolved before another eradication attempt is conducted.
 The report contains a recommendation that another scientific expedition will be necessary to assess the operational feasibility of another operation.
 According to public sources, the rat population is back to levels before the eradication project.
+According to the administering Power, Henderson also has one of the highest densities of plastic pollution in the world.
+A scientific expedition to Henderson is scheduled to take place in 2019 to examine the impact of this.